-- Chicken Alfredo: Similar to the shrimp, you can cook the chicken beforehand; I would recommend before the butter and garlic stage, as it takes much longer for the chicken to cook.
+- Chicken Alfredo: Similar to shrimp, you can cook the chicken beforehand.
+I would recommend cooking it before the butter and garlic stage, as it takes much longer for the chicken to cook.
 You can also bake the chicken, slice it, and add it on top.
 Or make life really easy and go with a rotisserie chicken, shredded, and added in.

 What should I serve with it?

 Try one of these sides or add-ons to make dinner feel more complete (just don’t forget the wine!).

 - Veggies – roasted broccolini or asparagus, a caesar salad, or a bright green spring vegetable salad.

 - Seafood – seared scallops or firecracker shrimp would be delicious.
 Or, really up your game and try lobster with it.